Damian Duggan: Director of Language Books Ltd and French Tutor

 There can be an intensity of concentration on Skype that is more conducive to learning than even sitting opposite each other in a room.

-Sessions cannot be held on either smartphone or tablet.
+Sessions can be held also on either smartphone or tablet.

 This taster session will allow the student to express his or her specific outcome needs.